reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 1580601902567 pool-1-thread-1: completed
 ```

 Looking at the timestamps, we see that two messages are always processed at approximately the same time, followed by a pause of 500 ms. That is because our `TestMessageHandler` is waiting for 500 ms for each message.
-Also, the messages are processed by two threads in the same threadpool `pool-1`, as we wanted.
+Also, the messages are processed by two threads in the same thread pool `pool-1`, as we wanted.

-Also, we can see that the message batches are fetched in a single thread of a different threadpool `pool-3`.
+Also, we can see that the message batches are fetched in a single thread of a different thread pool `pool-3`.
 This is our coordinator thread.

-All our requirements are fulfilled.
+All of our requirements are fulfilled.
 Mission accomplished.

 ## Conclusion